-No, mortgage forbearance does not show up on your credit report as a negative activity.
-Your lender will report you as current on your loan even though you’re no longer making payments.
-But again: you must be in touch with your lender about going into forbearance.
+Again: You must be in touch with your lender about going into forbearance.
 Do not stop making payments until you’ve officially been extended that protection.
 Stopping payments before you’re in forbearance will seriously harm your credit.

 Borrowers typically won’t have to pay additional interest on their mortgage in forbearance.
 The amount of interest and interest rate stays the same according to the borrower’s contract.

 “During a forbearance plan, interest is not paid but still accrues in accordance with the terms of the note,” explains Tom Goyda, senior vice president, media relations manager at Wells Fargo.
 “Additionally, as required by the CARES Act, no interest accrues during the forbearance period beyond the amounts scheduled or calculated as if the borrower made all contractual payments on time and in full under the terms of the note.”